neural-decoder/r-csd/README.md

 Stages of CSD reconstruction:

+1. make_bem

-1. make_head (you need MRI scans or you can use fsaverage model) 1.1. bem surface
+2. make_head (you need MRI scans or you can use fsaverage model) 1.2  bem model
-   1.2  bem model
    1.3  source model

-2. make_info
-   1.1. read measurement files and create info

-4. make_raw
+3. make_source

-5. make_forward (you need info file - information about montage - position of electrodes) 3.1  read / construct INFO
+4. make_forward (you need info file - information about montage - position of electrodes) 4.1  read / construct INFO
-   3.2  make forward solution
+   4.2  make forward solution

-6. calcuate and apply inverse operator
+5. make_inverse (calcuate and apply inverse operator)

-we need 3 general functions:

 everything in a script r_csd_pipeline